What is Dependency Injection?

 Not This Way!

-The design we just showed is the essence of many negative features:
+The design we just showed is the essence of many negative characteristics:

-• the function signature pretended that it didn't need the summands, which confused us
+- The function signature pretended it didn't need the numbers to add, which confused us.

-• we have no idea how to make the function calculate with two other numbers
+- We have no idea how to make the function sum two different numbers.

-• we had to look at the code to find out where the summands came from
+- We had to look into the code to find out where it gets the numbers.

-• a full understanding requires examining these dependencies as well
+- Fully understanding requires examining these dependencies as well.

-And is it even the job of the addition function to procure inputs?
-Of course it isn't.
-Its responsibility is only to add.
+And is it even the task of the summation function to obtain the inputs?
+Of course not.
+Its responsibility is only the summation itself.

 We don't want to encounter such code, and we certainly don't want to write it.
-The remedy is simple: go back to basics and just use parameters:
+The fix is simple: return to the basics and simply use parameters:

 function addition(float $a, float $b): float